UChicagoSUPERgroup/TrackingTransparencyPETS2024/README.md

 # Building for Production

-Run `npm dist`.
+Run `npm run dist`.
 This runs webpack in production mode, minfies the files, and packs the code in a zip file in the `web-ext-artifacts/` folder.
 This can be installed in developer mode with the same procedure as above.

 The built extension will not install easily in permanent non-developer mode - it will need to be uploaded to the browser's respective store and approved.